How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 Motion sensors in digital picture frames

 The integration of motion sensors into digital picture frames is quite popular.
-This way, you can make sure that only when a person is actually looking at the frame, the screen is turned on.
-Or at least a person is in the room who may be looking at the photos.
-Or your dog who is looking for you..
+This way, you can make sure that the screen is turned on only when a person is actually looking at the frame—or at least a person is in the room who may be looking at the photos—or your dog who is looking for you.

 Many off-the-shelf photo frames include motion sensors, like the Nixplay series, the Netgear Meural Canvas II, or the FRAMEN Player.
 Normally, they are easy to spot on the frame.

-So let me show you how you can add a PIR motion sensor to your do-it-yourself photo frame project.
+So let me show you how to add a PIR motion sensor to your do-it-yourself photo frame project.

 The PIR infrared sensor